Kevin Patel: Activism

-In 2012, Patel worked with his community, teaching his fellow peers about food inequalities within South Los Angeles at Carver Middle School.
+In 2012, Patel was involved in activism concerning food inequalities in South Los Angeles at Carver Middle School.
 Later in 2013, he was diagnosed with irregular heartbeat/heart palpitations which he claims is partially due to Los Angeles’ poor air quality.

+In 2019, he founded OneUpAction International.
+OneUpAction describes itself as an intersectional youth-led activist organization working to provide resources to youth advocates.

-In 2019, he founded OneUpAction International and through his work, he has collaborated with his community to create the first Youth Climate Commission in Los Angeles County in efforts to amplify youth voices on the climate crisis.
+He was involved in creating the first Youth Climate Commission in Los Angeles County.

 Patel is a United Nations Togetherband Ambassador for Sustainable Develop Goals 13 & 14 and a National Geographic Young Explorer.
 Patel serves on the Youthtopia World Circle of Youth Council, Climate Power Advisory Council, World Economic Forum's 1 Trillion trees U.S. Stakeholder Council, and the Intersectional Environmentalist Council.
-OneUpAction is an intersectional youth-led activist organization founded by Patel in 2019 working to provide resources to youth advocates.

-In 2024, Kevin Patel joined the advisory board of Climate Words, an organization that specializes in climate communication and education.
-His role involves providing strategic guidance to enhance public engagement and awareness around climate issues.
+In 2024, Kevin Patel joined the advisory board of Climate Words, a climate education and communication organization.